eastman81/giphySearcher/README.md

 # giphySearcher
 Welcome to giphySearcher, a fun app to find you favorite gifs!
 Load up the site and click a category to see the top 10 gifs.
+To watch a gif, click on the one you like, and to pause it, click it again.
 You can also create your own category to find something you like!
 The app uses the GIPHY API to find all the best Gifs.
 Have fun!

 https://eastman81.github.io/giphySearcher/